 Later on, Kurkela and Wiedemann reexamined the behavior of the retarded correlators, beginning with the parametrized energy-dependent RTA as described in Eq. \eqref{tauR}, with a particular focus on the case when $\alpha = 1$ \cite{Kurkela:2017xis}.
 Their conclusions, however, stand in contrast to those in \cite{Romatschke:2015gic}: there is no sharp onset of hydrodynamic behavior; the structure of cuts turns into the entire strip $\text{Im} \,\omega < 0, -k \leq \text{Re}\,\omega \leq k$ from a gapped line given in \cite{Romatschke:2015gic}.
 They also state that the appearance of poles in the first (physical) Riemann sheet of retarded correlation functions is a matter of choosing a particular analytical continuation and thus cannot be related unambiguously to the onset of fluid dynamic behavior.
 However, as demonstrated in \ref{relax02}, their model corresponding to Eq.(\ref{tauR}) with $\alpha=1$ exhibits inconsistencies: it can only be seen as an incomplete truncation to its ultraviolet (UV) completion --- the linearized Boltzmann equation, because an infinite number of slow modes are excluded.
-Although the analysis given in \cite{Kurkela:2017xis} is still illuminating, we choose to work with RTA only in the hard interaction case for theoretical consistence.
+Although the analysis given in \cite{Kurkela:2017xis} is still illuminating, we choose to work with RTA only in the hard interaction case for theoretical consistency.

-As observed, the above two studies introduced above correspond to the models discussed in \ref{relax01} and \ref{relax02}, thereby clarifying the relationship between Q1 and Q2.
-In this place, we want to give a general statement on the subject of pole/cut structure in the (stress-stress) retarded correlators.
+As observed, these two studies introduced above correspond to the models discussed in \ref{relax01} and \ref{relax02}.
+In this place, we want to give a general statement on the topic of non-analytical structures in the (stress-stress) retarded correlators.
 Before proceeding, let's elaborate on how to derive the non-analytical structure if the interactions are soft.
 In this case, the eigenvalue spectrum of $\mathcal{L}_0$ is gapless and the typical stress-stress retarded correlation function is given by

 where we use $\gamma$ to denote the continuously distributed eigenvalues, and the weight function $\rho(\gamma)$ is nonzero in the integration range.
 This expression can be derived from the Fourier transform of the linearized Boltzmann equation Eq.(\ref{boltz}) in the limit of vanishing $k$ \cite{Moore:2018mma,Perna:2021osw}.
 This expression clearly exhibits discontinuity as we shift from $\omega = -i\gamma + \epsilon$ to $\omega = -i\gamma - \epsilon$, indicating the presence of a branch-cut line extending from $-i\nu_{max}$ to $0$.